babelouest/glewlwyd/docs/OIDC.md

-  "nbf": 1466558840,            // Not before time in Epoch Unix format "scope":"scope1 g_profile"    // scopes granted to this access token in a string separated by spaces "claims": {}                  // claims asked by the client "cnf": {"x5t#S256": xxx"}     // ideintifier of the certificate used to sign this JWT }
+  "nbf": 1466558840,            // Not before time in Epoch Unix format "scope":"scope1 g_profile"    // scopes granted to this access token in a string separated by spaces "claims": {}                  // claims asked by the client "cnf": {"x5t#S256": xxx"}     // identifier of the certificate used to sign this JWT }
 ```